Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 As of Mbed TLS 3.2, most of (G1) and all of (G2) is implemented when `MBEDTLS_USE_PSA_CRYPTO` is enabled.
 For (G2) to take effect, the application needs to be changed to use new APIs.
-For a more detailled account of what's implemented, see `docs/use-psa-crypto.md`, where new APIs are about (G2), and internal changes implement (G1).
+For a more detailed account of what's implemented, see `docs/use-psa-crypto.md`, where new APIs are about (G2), and internal changes implement (G1).